Amalia Moretti: Amalia as Dottor Amal and Petronilla

-She gave some speeches at the University of Milan on the topic of tuberculosis and became personal doctor and friend of the author Ada Negri, with whom she exchanged letters.
-In Milan she worked as a volunteer giving free care and advices to the people in need.
+She gave some speeches at the University of Milan on the topic of tuberculosis and became a personal doctor and friend of the author Ada Negri, with whom she exchanged letters.
+In Milan she worked as a volunteer giving free care and advice to the people in need.
 In 1926 she published a column on health and hygiene under the pseudonym "Dottor Amal" in La Domenica del Corriere, after the request of Carlo Zanicotti, the head of the journal.
 It was Eugenio Balzan, director of Il Corriere della Sera, who introduced her to journalism.
-The column was titled "Il parere del medico", in which she used anonymity in order to reach as many readers as possible, being aware of the fact that a male name of a doctor would mean more opportunities for her career.
+The column was titled "Il parere del medico", in which she used anonymity to reach as many readers as possible, being aware of the fact that a male name of doctor would mean more opportunities for her career.
 Under that name she wrote a book, "Le piante alimentari e medicinali del Dottor Amal", in which she explains the importance of using herbs to treat diseases.

-Her contributions, aimed at improving the lives of the disadvantaged, also included recipes published under the name "Petronilla" (in honour of the wife of Arcibaldo, main character in the Corriere dei Piccoli adventures), with the aim of spreading knowledge about healthy diets.
+Her contributions, aimed at improving the lives of the disadvantaged, also included recipes published under the pseudonym "Petronilla" (after the Italian name of Maggie, the female main character of the comic strip Bringing Up Father, published in Italy by the Corriere dei Piccoli), to spread knowledge about healthy diets.
 Her writing style was very thoughtful of her uneducated audience, composed of young inexperienced wives and large families.

 She had a simple way of writing, offering humble recipes that were inexpensive, but still had a high nutritional value.
-In "La massaia scrupolosa" she also gave out household economics advices.
+In "La massaia scrupolosa" she also gave out household economics advice.
 Amalia was interpreting two different characters: an emancipated and educated woman and on the other side a housewife, dedicated to her husband and to taking care of the house.
 Several collections of these recipes were later published separately, including "Ricette" and "Altre ricette" which became best-sellers.

 Dottor Amal and Petronilla accompanied readers for 20 years through the dark times of World War II, when food rationing, bombing, malnutrition and hunger were terrible issues.
 Her column "La parola del medico" was held by Amalia from 1926 until her death.
-The advices of Dottor Amal spaced from simple daily issues, such as chilblains, to more serious ones, for example Tuberculosis or even the unhealthy diet based on polenta, a common meal in poor families.
+The advice of Dottor Amal spaced from simple daily issues, such as chilblains, to more serious ones, for example tuberculosis or even the unhealthy diet based on polenta, a common meal in poor families.

-Two years after her first article, by the 1930s, she opened a new column about nutrition, "Tra I fornelli", in which she showed her knowledge on culinary art.
-After 1941 Petronilla’s cuisine became synonym of cuisine of less, meaning reproducing popular dishes without ingredients which were difficult to find at the time.
-Her last work, "200 suggerimenti per questi tempi", was written in 1943 during war times.
+Two years after her first article, by the 1930s, she opened a new column about nutrition, "Tra i fornelli", in which she showed her knowledge of culinary art.
+After 1941 Petronilla’s cuisine became synonymous with the cuisine of less, meaning reproducing popular dishes without ingredients that were difficult to find at the time.
+Her last work, "200 suggerimenti per questi tempi", was written in 1943 during wartime.

 Death

-The 11th of July 1947 she died in her house in Via Sandro Sandri, Milan.
+On the 11th of July 1947 she died in her house in Via Sandro Sandri, Milan.